vidjil/vidjil/doc/vidjil-algo.md

                                   - BAM (.bam)
                               Paired-end reads should be merged before given as an input to vidjil-algo.
                               Uncompressed FASTA/FASTQ reads can be given from standard input with '-'.

+Input
+  -x, --first-reads INT       maximal number of reads to process ('all': no limit, default), only first reads -X, --sampled-reads INT     maximal number of reads to process ('all': no limit, default), sampled reads
 ```

 The main input file of Vidjil-algo is a *set of reads*, given as a `.fasta`